The field of business administration is divided into five centres:

-The financial market research and teaching of the University of Münster School of Business & Economics is concentrated in the Finance Center Münster (FCM).
+The financial market research and teaching of the School of Business and Economics is concentrated in the Finance Center Münster (FCM).
 There are various cooperations with relevant economists and legal scholars.
 As regards content, some of the characteristics of the FCM’s work are, among others: the linking of functional issues of financing with institutional aspects of financial service providers; considering in particular behavioural-scientific aspects as defined by Behavioural Finance; analysing the hedging and evaluation of derivatives under model risk; investigating ideal portfolio strategies and their implications for the capital market; and empirically analysing in a theoretically sound manner problems from banking and finance that are relevant to practice.
 The FCM distinguishes itself by active research with a distinctly international orientation and by the integration of numerous practical contacts.
 Students are offered a methodically sophisticated and simultaneously application-oriented education which prepares them for a broad range of future occupations and offers them a reliable basis for lifelong learning.
 In addition to the basic teaching programme, various innovative special events – often held in English – contribute to this.

 Chair of Derivatives and Financial Engineering (Prof. Dr. Branger)

-Chair of International Financial Management (Prof. Dr. Guenster)
+Chair of Sustainable Finance (Prof. Dr. Guenster)